charleskimbac/documentation/docs/guides/lifecycle-events.md

 The OnPhysics event is a lifecycle event that is directly connected to the RunService.Stepped event.

-It runs prior to physics has been done and is optimal for manipulating physics.
+It runs prior to physics being done and is optimal for manipulating physics.

 ## OnRender (Singletons, Components)